andreasabel/proposal-agda-tutorial/README.md

 ### Presentation approach

 The tutorial consists of lectures and supervised exercises.

 In the lecture, we will present the necessary concepts by illustrative examples, doing live interactive programming in Agda.

-In the exercises, the attendees will be able to practice interactive programming in Agda, given a program stub with holes that can be filled with assistence by the Agda interactive programming system.
+In the exercises, the attendees will be able to practice interactive programming in Agda, given a program stub with holes that can be filled with some guidance by the Agda interactive programming system.
+There will be teaching assistants roaming around the tutorial room to help the attendees with the programming exercises.

 ### Target audience